-You’ll often hear the term “pre-tax money,” generally in a context along the lines of “You can pay for [something] with pre-tax money.”
+You’ll often hear the term “pre-tax money,” generally used in a context along the lines of, “You can pay for [something] with pre-tax money.”
 This means one of two things:

 - The item is deductible, or

-- The item can be paid for automatically in the form of a deduction from your paycheck.
+- The item can be paid for automatically in the form of a payroll deduction.

-The reason these situations are sometimes referred to as “pre-tax” is that you get to spend this money before the government takes their cut.
+The reason these situations are sometimes referred to as “pre-tax” is that you get to spend this money before the government takes its cut.
 This makes it more cost-effective for you.